absolunet/docs-node-ioc/src/docs/05_data/06_cache/en.md

 ## The cache manager

-The cache manager, injectable through `cache`, will help resolving the cache driver instance through configuration.
+The cache manager, injectable through `cache`, will help to resolve the cache driver instance through configuration.
 With the proxy wrapper, you can directly access the default driver instance from it, or you can get the driver for the store you want.

 ```javascript